 Since this programme is aligned to a full lunar cycle, naturally Gabriel will have a prominent role.
 We work though the 28 Mansions of the Moon and concentrate on the attributes of each lunar phase to help us overcome hurdles and embrace new opportunities.
 During the course, you will be enriched with a deeper sense of how to immerse with nature whilst aligning your soul with the lunar cycle and the Pagan Wheel.

 Assisted by angelic helpers, and building on tools including crystalline energy, vision boards and powerful healing techniques, you will feel reborn for the new year, with new focus, new energy and new divine intent.
-Starting on 13th January - A new moon and time for powerful new beginnings!
+Starting on 11th January - a New Moon and time for powerful new beginnings!

 In the meantime, I’ll take this opportunity to wish you a happy, peaceful, and loving time, whatever your belief system and celebrations may be.

 Harmony Healing activities are aimed at bringing harmony and wellbeing into your life.
-If you are looking for spiritually enlightening activities during lockdown, which help to connect you with the lunar cycle, we hold monthly Full Moon virtual healing circles and New Year New Vision is a lunar connection programme starting on the first New Moon of 2021.
+If you are looking for spiritually enlightening activities during lockdown, which help to connect you with the lunar cycle, we hold online monthly Full Moon Global & Personal Healing with Unit Consciousness Meditation and New Year New Moon New Vision is a lunar connection programme starting on the first New Moon of 2024.

-Our next virtual healing circle on Tuesday 29th December is at 7.30-9.30pm (UK time = GMT), and costs £10 (+ £1 Paypal fee).
+Our next Full Moon Interactive Meditation is on Monday 27th November is at 7.30-9.30pm (UK time = GMT), and costs £20 (+ £1 Paypal fee).
 During this session, we connect with other like-minded people and together we work through a mindful chakra balancing process using colours and etheric crystals, with the aim that all participants will experience a degree of unity consciousness.
 This activity serves as a good taster of my work in general and the virtual format of our Zoom based programme.

-New Year New Vision is a mentoring programme through the first full lunar cycle of 2021.
-This includes distant attunements to the Moon (New Moons on 13th January and 11th February plus Full Moon on Thursday 28th January), plus a ritual with the elements on the Imbolc ceremony (1st February) and ending on the Chinese New Year of the Ox (11th February).
-Costing £111, it will be available to just 11 participants, more at the Harmony Website.
+New Year New Moon New Vision is a mentoring programme through the first full lunar cycle of 2024.
+This includes distant attunements to the Moon (New Moons on 11th January and 9th February plus Full Moon on Thursday 25th January), plus a ritual with the elements on the Imbolc ceremony (31st January/1st February) and ending on the New Moon on 9th February.
+It will be available to just 24 participants, more at the Harmony Website.
+The cost to participate is £177 (£155 if booked before 31.12.23).

 To receive regular Blog updates (headed with a title detailing the occasion or event so that you can choose whether to open it or not), featuring New and Full Moon, meteor showers, eclipses and other meteorological events, interesting anniversaries, ancient festival dates plus notification of dates of numerological significance, sign up for the Harmony Healing e-newsletters above or at the top of any page of this Harmony Healing website.
 The nature of the Blog means that whenever there are several key dates in close succession, there will be frequent mailings.
-The sender e-mail address is (and the sender will show as Joanna Bristow-Watkins @ Harmony Healing).
+The sender will show as Joanna Bristow-Watkins @ Harmony Healing, sender e-mail address is .
 You may need to add this email to your safe list and check your junk filter initially.